eugenesimakin/eugenesimakin.github.io/_posts/2020-09-24-writing-bittorrent-client.md

 # Next Steps

 The first next step is to get the last percent of the file.
-This might seem easy but it's not because it requires a lot of work.
+This might seem easy, but it's not because it requires a lot of work.
 Secondly, the CPU usage is pretty high but unreasonable.
 Need to get rid of this.
 The third step might be to get seeding work.